Root

 In addition to topological adjustments, users can adjust various variables to simulate the root's growing process with enabled environmental affectors, including both attracting factors (water, resource, etc.) and repelling factors (dryness, poison, etc.).
 If the environmental affectors are turned off, the root will branch out uniformly based on the given soil conditions.

-Topological Brancing Multi Level
+Topological Branching Multi Level

 sectional multi

-Topological Brancing Single Level
+Topological Branching Single Level

 sectional single

-Topological Brancing None
+Topological Branching None

 sectional none